Does Selective Removal Benefit Nearshore Environments?

 The goal of this project is to determine if small-scale removal of invasive, hybrid cattails can improve abundance and diversity of plants and fish on Minnesota lakeshores.

-Native broadleaf cattail evolved to co-exist with other native plans, but invasive, hybrid cattails can replace diverse native nearshore plants that are important food and habitat for fish.
+Native broadleaf cattail evolved to co-exist with other native plants, but invasive, hybrid cattails can replace diverse native nearshore plants that are important habitat for fish and fish food.
 A hybrid cattail-dominated shoreline can result in a lake with fewer fish (not good for anglers), reduced diversity of fish species, and a not-so-healthy nearshore ecosystem.

-The scientists and students on this project are removing hybrid (Typha x glauca) cattail from up to 24 nearshore lake ecosystems.
+The scientists and students on this project are removing hybrid (Typha x glauca) cattails from sites in nine lakes across Minnesota.
 Hybrid cattails have expanded their range and altered Minnesota lakeshores.

-The research team will compare plant and fish abundance (e.g., minnows, pictured here, and other small fishes) and diversity along lakeshores where they removed hybrid cattails.
+The research team will compare plant and fish abundance (e.g., minnows, pictured here, and other small fishes) and diversity at sites where cattails were retained.

 The project team notes that cattail removal is not appropriate in every environment.